terraform-redhat/terraform-provider-rhcs/examples/create_identity_provider/htpasswd/README.md

 # htpasswd identity provider

-Using htpasswd authentication in OpenShift Container Platform allows you to identify users based on username/password pairs.
+Using htpasswd authentication in OpenShift Container Platform allows you to identify users based on username and password pairs.

 > **IMPORTANT**: htpasswd does not support multiple users.